 For this work we have chosen Spiking Neural Networks (SNN).
-The motivation for choosing SNNs is that they are the latest generation of neural networks models that closely emulate the biological neurons.
-For further details about the SNNs an interested reader can refer to [20].
+The motivation for choosing SNNs is that they are the latest generation of neural networks models that overcome the computational power of other neural networks generations [25].

+For further details about the SNNs an interested reader can refer to [26].
 For understanding, Fig. 4 depicts a simple neuron model.
 The neurons are connected in one-to-many fashion.
-In the figure, the neuron 3 receives input spikes from neurons 1, 2, and 3.
+In the figure, the neuron 4 receives input spikes from neurons 1, 2, and 3.
 Each connection is characterized by a weight (Wt1, Wt2, and Wt3).
 When a spike is generated, depending on the neuron model and weight of the connection, the neuron performs calculations.